Blessing Landscapes, Intel and Oregon Tradeswomen, Inc. tapped as PCC’s Employer Partners of the Year

 With thoughtful deliberation, the committee considered nominees and evaluated them using criteria such as the length of time an organization has been a PCC partner, their support for hiring PCC students and graduates, their efforts to grow a diverse workforce in the region, and the myriad ways they contribute to student success at PCC by partnering with the college.
 Following are this year’s award winners:

 An agricultural services company based in NE Portland, Blessing Landscapes is owned by Jesse Brough, who partners closely with the Landscape Architecture Technology Program at PCC’s Rock Creek Campus, 17705 N.W.
 Springville Road.
 He and Rebecca Smith, a landscape designer and PCC graduate, serve on the LAT advisory committee.
 The company works with PCC’s Workforce Development in Washington County to offer on-the-job training via WorkSource, helping job seekers find permanent employment through work-based learning experience.
 Blessing also strives to develop new approaches to sustainability, which dovetails with PCC’s mission and strong commitment to the environment.

 “We currently have five PCC graduates with our company, and they’re great,” said Jesse Brough, owner of Blessing Landscapes.
 “Our partnership with PCC has definitely changed our business for the better.”

 Large Business category — Intel Corporation

-“PCC has been instrumental partner for us to not only recruit students for our manufacturing operations here in Oregon, but also we’ve been able to partner with them in the PCC Foundation on developing a strategy to engage middle and high school students, to get them excited about STEM and careers through different programs here in Washington County,” said Donna Maleki, Oregon community engagement manager, Intel.
+“PCC has been an instrumental partner for us to recruit students for our manufacturing operations here in Oregon.
+We’ve also been able to partner with the college through the PCC Foundation, developing a strategy to engage middle and high school students and get them excited about STEM and careers through different programs here in Washington County,” said Donna Maleki, Oregon community engagement manager, Intel.

 Government/Non-Profit category — Oregon Tradeswomen, Inc.